Akshaykumar05/DevOps/README.md

 * Kube-proxy runs on each node and this make sure that each pod will get its own unique IP address.

 These 3 coponents collectively consist "node"

+### POD
+* Smallest unit in Kubernetes
+* Pod is a group one or more containers that are deployed together on the same host.